omsharp/CellularAutomaton/README.md

 Cellular Automaton
 ==================

-This is an implementation of a composable Cellular Automaton system.
+An implementation of a Cellular Automaton, with a Conway's Game of Life demo.

-Still on initial work.
-Will update this read me with more details soon.....